 First released: March 2014

 Vivofit is a lightweight and comfortable device, great for those on a budget.
 The tracker is neat and unobtrusive, and comes with a large and small strap.
-As with most Garmin fitness trackers, it is available in a wide range of colours and is water-resistant to 5 ATM, so you can shower or get caught in the rain, worry free.
+As with most Garmin fitness trackers, it is available in a wide range of colours and is water-resistant to 50 metres, so you can shower or get caught in the rain, worry free.

-The device will keep track of steps, calories, distance and sleep, learns your activity level and assigns a personalized daily goal.
+The device keeps track of steps, calories, distance and sleep, learns your activity level and assigns a personalized daily goal.
 You can also pair it with a heart rate strap (sold separately) for more precise fitness tracking.